-The order in which you taste wine can have a profound impact on the aromas and flavors that you find in each glass, proving the first important tip for any wine-tasting experience during your Italy trip.
+The order in which you taste wine can have a profound impact on the aromas and flavors you find in each glass, proving the first important tip for any wine-tasting experience during your Italy trip.

-It is not just about white vs red.
-The tasting order for wines in Italy depends more on light body vs heavier body, dry vs sweet.
 These distinctions can give you a better understanding of the depth of character each wine has, while also providing more insight into the soils in which the grapes were grown.
-Wine becomes not only an introduction into a regional delicacy, but also the geography and heritage of any town, city, or countryside vineyard you visit.
+Wine becomes not only an introduction to a regional delicacy, but also the geography and heritage of any town, city, or countryside vineyard you visit.

-Looking at the wine is the first step in wine tasting, which occurs before swirling, smelling, or sipping, allowing you to assess the hues of the wine to gain a better sense of the type of wine that you will sip.
-You will start to consider the depth of each wine's color beyond red and white, developing an understanding of how wines derive distinct colors from the contact with the grape skin, which not only imparts the different hues, but also the various characteristics of the grape into the wine.
+You will start to consider the depth of each wine's color beyond red and white, developing an understanding of how wines derive distinct colors from contact with the grape skin, which not only imparts the different hues, but also the various characteristics of the grape into the wine.
 The following characteristics typically impact the nuances in color of white and red wines:

 White Wine